 Now that you know why you should spend time together as a family, let’s take a look at some ways to fit it into your schedule.

-Five Fun Things to Do This Summer with Your Kids
+Five Fun Things to Do With Your Kids

 1. Maximize your family vacations